NithinKalidas/Appian/Generic.md

 TRUE

 ## 46. What are the different types of Appian installations and state their differences?
-On-Premise: The physical hardware is with us and maintenance is also done by us.
+ * On-Premise: The physical hardware is with us and maintenance is also done by us.
-On-Cloud: The physical hardware is with Appian, and Appian handles the maintenance.
+ * On-Cloud: The physical hardware is with Appian, and Appian handles the maintenance.
 The URL will have "appiancloud" in it.
-Hybrid: A combination of On-Premise and On-Cloud.
+ * Hybrid: A combination of On-Premise and On-Cloud.
 For example, a training environment where the hardware is with Appian but maintenance is done by us.

-## 47. What are the different datatypes available in Appian?
-Give examples for each.
-Primitive: Int, Text, Date, DateTime
-Appian Object: Application, Process Model
-Complex: PagingInfo, DataSubset
-Custom Data Type

-## 48. how do you build an Application
+## 47. How do you build an Application
-Get Clear Requirements
+ * Get Clear Requirements
-Analyse the requirement and flow process
+ * Analyse the requirement and flow process
-Create Data Model
+ * Create Data Model
-Create DB and Record Type (or) CDt and Data Store Create required constants and Interface
+ * Create DB and Record Type (or) CDt and Data Store
+ * Create required constants/interface/rule
-Create PM
+ * Create PM
-Create Reports
+ * Create Reports
-Do multiple Testing
+ * Do multiple Testing
-Create Site and Configure
+ * Create Site and Configure

-## 49. What are new appian features or new release (25.4)?
+## 48. What are new appian features or new release (25.4)?
  * AI-Powered Reporting: Users can create reports instantly using AI Copilot.
  * Increased Sync Limits: You can now sync up to 50 million rows per record type, significantly increasing data capacity.
  * Transparent Data Encryption (TDE) for synced data — Enterprises can now protect their synced data at rest with built-in encryption, with no changes required at the application level.